synopsys-sig/srm-k8s/docs/DeploymentGuide.md

   ...
 ```

-Running helm-prep.ps1 with a config.json file like the above will generate an Software Risk Manager props file with the following SAML properties:
+Running helm-prep.ps1 with a config.json file like the above will generate a Software Risk Manager props file with the following SAML properties:

 - auth.saml2.identityProviderMetadataPath
 - auth.saml2.entityId